conrad619/rakwireless-docs/docs/Knowledge-Hub/FAQs/README.md

   label="Hardware FAQs"
 >

-A list of pre-answered and hardware-related questions.
-Mostly encountered in the Quick Start Guide and Datasheet documentation.
+A list of pre-answered and hardware-related questions mostly encountered in the Quick Start Guide and Datasheet documentation.

 </rk-faq-card>